Daddoon/BlazorMobile/README.md

 You may need to do some changes on your Blazor project, in order to render and work correctly under Xamarin and/or mobile web browsers.

 **All:**
 - There could be some issue with old browsers that doesn't support some ECMA script standards.
 You may want to fill the gap in your Blazor project by adding some polyfills.
 If so, take a look at my [Blazor.Polyfill](https://github.com/Daddoon/Blazor.Polyfill) repository.
+This requirement is less mandatory here are i highly recommand to use a modern mobile Browser for WASM performance with Blazor.

 **iOS:**